sgtFloyd/mtg-db/README.md

 ###### ATTRIBUTES
 - **name**: Required string.
 The cards's name as listed on Wizards of the Coasts's **[Gatherer]** card database.
 - **set_name**: Required string.
 The _Magic_ set this card is from.
 Multiple sets may contain the same card though `collector_num`, `rarity`, `illustrator`, `flavor_text` and `multiverse_id` will differ between printings.
 - **collector_num**: Required string.
 This card's collector number.
-First used in _Exous_, collector numbers for earlier sets have been retroactively applied using the same ordering system.
+First used in _Exous_, collector numbers for earlier sets have been generated using the same ordering system.
 May contain letters or numbers.
 - **illustrator**: Optional string.
 - **types**: Required string array.
   - _Artifact, Conspiracy, Creature, Enchantment, Instant, Land, Planeswalker, Sorcery, Tribal_
 - **supertypes**: Optional string array.